robmarkcole/fastpages-blog/_posts/2022-09-24-satellite-image-classification.md

 ![](images/classification/table.png "The top 10 performers on the Planet dataset")

+## Inspiration for your first classification project
+Perhaps you already have a use case for classification in your day job, but if not I suggest selecting a problem that interests you (e.g. deforestation, crop classification) and first finding a related dataset on Kaggle and begin working through some of the notebooks using that dataset.
+You will probably quickly settle on your preferred deep learning framework (tensorflow, pytorch etc) and can then begin experimenting to see if you can improve on the published results.
+As shown in the above section, simply selecting a different model can result in improved performance.
+You can also experiment with data augmentation and hyperparameter tuning of the models.
+Once you have gained confidence training and tuning a model on this dataset, I recommend creating your own dataset.

 ## Footnotes
 [^1]: When there are **more** than one label to be associated with an image the task is usually referred to as 'multi-class' or 'multi-label' classification.
 This more complex task is beyond the scope of this post but I aim to revisit in a later post.
 If you are keen to explore this topic already checkout the Medium article [Multi-label Land Cover Classification with Deep Learning](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d)
 [^2]: A benchmark dataset is a dataset that is used as a standard by the community to compare the performance of different techniques